One Aquifer, Five Projects

 Local Carrizo Project

 The Local Carrizo Project is a SAWS-owned supply located on H2Oaks property in Southern Bexar County and began production in 2008.
 While SAWS can access up to 9,900 acre-feet per year of groundwater, the volume of water produced will vary year to year depending on the needs of SAWS customers.
-In 2020, SAWS produced 6,100 acre-feet which supplied approximately 25,000 households.

 The Regional Carrizo Project is comprised of two projects: water purchased from Schertz-Seguin Local Governmental Corporation and the SAWS Buckhorn well-field.